Dietrich Kraiss: World War I

-On 24 March 1909 Kraiss was commissioned into the Kingdom of Württemberg’s 8th infantry regiment "Grand Duke Friedrich of Baden", No. 126 a.
+On 24 March 1909 Kraiss was commissioned into the Kingdom of Württemberg’s 8th infantry regiment "Grand Duke Friedrich of Baden", No. 126.
 Serving with this regiment, he commanded a platoon and then a company in the First World War on the Western Front.
-On June 18, 1915, he was promoted to First Lieutenant and on July 15, 1918 Hauptmann (Captain).
+On June 18, 1915, he was promoted to first lieutenant and on July 15, 1918 Hauptmann (Captain).
 For his services during the war, Kraiss was awarded the 1st and 2nd classes of the Iron Cross, the House Order of Hohenzollern with swords, the Order of the Zähringer Lion Knight Second Class, the Military Merit Order of Württemberg and the Wound Badge in black.

 Inter-war years

 After the war, Kraiss was a company commander in various infantry regiments in the Reichswehr.
 From 1925 to 1928 he served as an instructor in an infantry school in Dresden.
-On May 1, 1931, he was promoted to Major and was transferred to the Ministry of the Reichswehr in Berlin, he remained there until the end of 1934.
+On May 1, 1931, he was promoted to major and was transferred to the Ministry of the Reichswehr in Berlin, he remained there until the end of 1934.
 On October 1, 1934, he was promoted to Oberstleutnant (Lieutenant colonel) and commanded a battalion in his native Württemberg.
-In March 1937 he was promoted to Oberst (Colonel) and was given in October of the same year, command of an infantry regiment in Hamburg.
+In March 1937 he was promoted to Oberst (Colonel) and was given command of an infantry regiment in Hamburg in October of the same year.